KrishnaManohar1997/Aviyel.ConferenceManagement.CoreAPI/README.md

 Backend to create and manage conferences in the world of Remote Culture

 # Project Requirements

 - Postgres DB
 - Python 3.9 or Higher
 - Install requirements from Requirements.txt file

 ## Spinning the Server

 `python manage.py runserver`

+### Attached Postman Collection

+Please find the following attached collection for Postman API testing `ConferenceManagement.postman_collection.json `

-** Please make sure the Migration Scripts are generated and migrate command is executed once you configure your DB.
+\*\* Please make sure the Migration Scripts are generated and migrate command is executed once you configure your DB.
 Necessary commands are instructed below

+## Adding Users for Testing

+All the users need to be added (participants or Speakers) are through usernames(Made Username unique).

+Please use the following command to create multiple users

+`python manage.py createsuperuser`

 ### Managing Environment Variables